Updating and Managing the Datasets Used by EJAM

 Making More of the Code More Arrow-Friendly

-Problem: loading the data as tibbles/dataframes takes a long time
+Problem: loading the data as tibbles/data frames takes a long time.

-Solution: We may be able to modify more of our code to be more arrow
+Solution: We may be able to modify more of our code to be more

-via dplyr::collect()) This dramatically reduces used
+(e.g., via dplyr::collect()).
+This dramatically reduces

-memory, which would speed up processing times and avoid potential
+memory usage, which would speed up processing times and avoid potential

-decent lift to update the code in all places.
+a decent lift to update the code in all places.

-Pros: processing efficiency, significantly reduced memory usage
+Pros: processing efficiency and significantly reduced memory usage.

-Implementation: This has been mostly implemented by the
+Implementation: This has been enabled by the

 dataload_dynamic() function, which contains a